TheOfficialFloW/h-encore/README.md

 - "Are Adrenaline/NoNpDrm/Download Enabler supported on 3.65/3.67/3.68?" - Yes, check them in my repositories.
 - "Can I use SD2VITA using this hack?" - Yes, I have made a pull request on [gamecard-microsd](https://github.com/xyzz/gamecard-microsd) that fixed the freeze when using it without enso.
 If you're using an other plugin and it freezes on exitting *h-encore bootstrap menu*, then there's the trick where you can simply press the PS Button and return back to finish the boot process.
-- "Can I use psvsd using this hack?" - It should, but I'm not sure, as I haven't tested it.
-If it doesn't, then the driver must be updated, but that's not my task.
+- "Can I use psvsd using this hack?" - Yes, people confirmed that it is working finely.
 - "Does this work, does that work?
 Is this compatible, is that compatible?" - I don't know, and it is not my task to update these tools for you, so don't dare and file an issue here.

 ### General